 Everyone loves Nafplio.

 Hotel in Nafplio.
-Such a trendy bathroom, but also a proper balcony.
+Such a trendy bathroom, but also a proper balcony and one block from the ocean and places to eat.

 Epiphany ceremony in Nafplio.